regolith-linux/regolith-linux.github.io/contribute.md

 ## Join our Slack channel

-There is a link in the menu on the left of this website.
+There is a link in the menu on the left of this website where you can speak to the developers of Regolith and other users.
+Where we can brainstorm about new features, ways to improve current features and fix bugs.

 ## Install the regolith-unstable PPA